Wachusett Reservoir: Recreation and fishing

 Because the reservoir is the water supply for Boston, not all areas around it are open to the public.
 Regulations designed to ensure pure water include the prohibition of boats, ice fishing, wading, swimming, overnight camping, alcoholic beverages, littering, animals, bikes, and motor vehicles from the reservoir and abutting property.
 These regulations are controversial to recreation and fishing proponents, who argue the rules are not needed to protect water quality.
 A network of fire roads provides easy access for hikers and cross-country skiers.

 In 1999, the reservoir contained twelve native and twelve introduced species of fish.
 The limited access, combined with abundant, high-quality habitat, produced state records for brown trout, land-locked salmon, smallmouth bass, and white perch.
 The Wachusett Reservoir is one of only two locations in Massachusetts to support lake trout, a North American native trout species which has been known to reach 20 plus pounds in Reservoir.
 In addition stocked rainbow trout are known to "holdover" (live through multiple summers) in Wachusett.
 Rainbow smelt are also present although their numbers are greatly reduced when compared to many years ago.
-Lake trout are a major draw to fishermen and women.
+Lake trout are a major draw to fishermen.

 Approximately 80% of the 37 mi shoreline is usually open to angling from April 1 through November 30, depending on ice conditions.